SERV (charity): SERV groups

 Their volunteers work outside normal office hours and use either their own or the charity's dedicated response motorcycles to transport items such as blood for transfusion, blood samples for pathological or microbiological analysis, drugs, patient notes, x-rays, scans, medical equipment, samples, vaccines and donated human breast milk.

 The SERV groups work closely with other blood bike groups when transport over longer distances is required, these are known as 'relay runs'.
 Some of the SERV groups were founder members of the Nationwide Association of Blood Bikes (NABB).

 Recognition & COVID-19

 SERV charities clock up thousands of runs each year, and rely solely on donations to run.

 Many SERV charities have been recognised for their work by receiving the Queen's Award for Voluntary Service (QVAS), most recently SERV Surrey and London and SERV Kent received their awards in 2020 and SERV Herts & Beds in 2022 for services during the pandemic.

 Cars and four-wheeled Vehicles

 Blood bike groups also have four-wheel vehicles for day-to-day use, and some groups only use four wheels when conditions deteriorate in the winter.

-Similarly to the motorcyles, all vehicles are bought and run purely on donations.
+Similarly to the motorcycles, all vehicles are bought and run purely on donations.